ondemandenv/ondemandenv.github.io/articles/fragmentation-trap.md

   * **No data consistency or integrity in mind:** Their comfort zone is to focus on stateless resources like containers running web/app servers, network routing, firewall...
 Their fav tools: Build pipelines, Jenkins, ArgoCD, Helm, kubectl...
 Things they care: monitoring, alerting...
   * **No versioning in mind:** Data versioning: configuration store, secret store; API schema versioning, all depend on infrastructure... none of these are maintained in the ArgoCD repo which only cares about the containers in k8s.

+## The Ghost of Google's Metal Racks: How the SRE Book Created the Fragmentation Trap

+The fragmentation trap isn't an accident; it's the direct result of a well-intentioned industry misapplying a brilliant book written for the wrong era: the **Google SRE book**.

+Published in 2016, the book codified practices developed while Google operated on its own custom-built, global "metal rack" infrastructure.
+It was a masterpiece of optimizing for **metal-era constraints**: managing scarce, expensive, physical hardware at an unprecedented scale.

+But when organizations adopted these principles for the public cloud, they inherited the solutions without understanding the original problems.
+The result?
+The fragmentation trap.

+### How Metal-Era Principles Became Cloud-Era Problems:

+1.  **The Dev/SRE Split (Technical Partitioning):**
+    *   **Google's Problem (Metal Era):** An elite team (SRE) was needed to manage the immensely complex physical platform (Borg, networking, storage).
+This separation was a necessary **technical partitioning**.
+    *   **Today's Misapplication (Cloud Era):** Organizations create SRE teams to manage...
+YAML files and AWS consoles.
+This creates **artificial organizational fragmentation** where one team owns the "infra" YAML and another owns the "app" YAML, even though they are part of the same logical business capability.
+This is the root of fragmented ownership.

+2.  **Error Budgets (The Contract for Scarcity):**
+    *   **Google's Problem (Metal Era):** How do you balance development velocity against the stability of a shared, expensive physical platform?
+Error budgets became the contract for negotiating risk on this scarce resource.
+    *   **Today's Misapplication (Cloud Era):** The "scarce resource" is no longer the hardware; it's developer attention and coordination overhead.
+The error budget becomes a tool for managing the friction *between fragmented teams*, often devolving into finger-pointing over whose YAML change "spent" the budget.

+3.  **Toil Automation (Symptom vs. Cause):**
+    *   **Google's Problem (Metal Era):** Toil was managing physical servers, deploying binaries, and responding to hardware failures.
+Automating this was a huge win.
+    *   **Today's Misapplication (Cloud Era):** The new toil is YAML sprawl, configuration drift, and manual A/B test setups.
+Organizations create complex automation to manage the *symptoms* of fragmentation, rather than solving the root cause with holistic, application-centric environments.
+They are automating the epicycles of a geocentric model.

+4.  **Focus on "The System" (The Black Box Delusion):**
+    *   **Google's Problem (Metal Era):** "The System" was the Google platform itself.
+SREs ensured the platform was reliable so developers could build on it.
+    *   **Today's Misapplication (Cloud Era):** "The System" becomes the Kubernetes cluster or the AWS account.
+SREs treat the application as a black box (a container) to be kept running, ignoring the business logic inside.
+This leads directly to the **black-box delusion**, where infrastructure metrics are green but the business capability is broken.

+The Google SRE book provided brilliant solutions for managing physical constraints.
+But in a world where those constraints have been abstracted away by the cloud, blindly following its organizational patterns creates the very fragmentation, hero culture, and YAML archaeology that stalls innovation.
+It's time to honor the book's spirit of first-principles thinking, not its literal metal-era implementation.

 ## The significant challenges: Over Complication, Inconsistency, Inefficiency, and more

 This fragmented, deployment-focused, YAML/Container-centric approach has significant negative consequences across the SDLC: